 Transparency

-- The senior executive was experienced with project management but directors assigned to the governance team neither wanted the spotlight cast on their projects or wanted to share the decision-making process on cross-organizational initiatives.
+- The senior executive was experienced with project management.
+However, directors assigned to the governance team did not want the spotlight on their projects.
+They also did not want to share the decision-making process on cross-organizational initiatives.

-- The culture this created limited the PMO’s ability to take on projects that met the committee’s success criterion (complex, cross-organization, impact).
+- The culture this created limited the PMO’s ability.
+It restricted their capacity to take on projects.
+These projects needed to meet the committee’s success criterion (complex, cross-organization, impact).

-- Consultant efforts to promote & internally advertise the Project Management Office (workshops, SharePoint training site, email tagline mentioning the PMO as a ‘shared service’) was rejected.
+- Consultant efforts to promote & internally advertise the Project Management Office were rejected.
+These efforts included workshops and a SharePoint training site.
+An email tagline mentioned the PMO as a ‘shared service’.

 Change

-- This organization-X was resistant to changing existing practices, instead preferring to use operation processes, tools, and strategies in a project setting.
+- This organization-X was resistant to changing existing practices.
+It preferred to use operation processes, tools, and strategies in a project setting.

-- This lacked the precision and rigor needed to evaluate progress as well as the tools, data, structure, roles & responsibilities needed to be effective.
+- This lacked the precision and rigor needed to evaluate progress.
+It also lacked the tools, data, structure, roles & responsibilities needed to be effective.

-- The closest Project Owner (also assigned to the Governance Committee) also did not want the PMO to operate or own projects in their department.
+- The closest Project Owner was also assigned to the Governance Committee.
+They did not want the PMO to operate or own projects in their department.
 Directors in adjacent verticals presented with similar resistance, not wanting someone from another department leading a project ‘in their space.’

 - The line managers were considerably more interested in change, engagement, and training than the directors.
 This created a funnel where subordinate’s interest in engagement and training was blocked by levels above them.